 As for the shredded cheddar cheese, you can use mild, medium, sharp, whatever you like best!
 You can use orange or white cheddar cheese and orange or white American cheese.
 It will all taste the same, the color will just be whichever you choose.

-In a large skillet or sauce pan (you will add the cooked pasta to this pan, so make sure it is big enough) you will make a roux, which is butter, flour, and milk.
-Once the roux thickens, I add my cheese.
+In a large pot or sauce pan/you will make a roux, which is butter, flour, and milk.
+Once the roux thickens, add both kinds of cheese.

-If you find your macaroni is too thick (I prefer mine thick so I apologize if it is too thick for your liking) just add a little milk until it reaches the consistency you like!
+If you find your macaroni is too thick (just add a little milk until it reaches the consistency you like!
 It will thicken upon standing as it cools.

 The Easiest and Most Delicious Homemade Macaroni and Cheese is easy to make and your kids (and all adults) will LOVE it!
 It is cheesy, creamy and so dang good!